 Stress, Sleep, and Weight Gain

-As a nutritionist I’ve developed a lot of healthy habits.
-However, one that I’m most proud of is my dedication to making sure that I am always fully rested, and as stress-free as possible this helps short circuit emotional eating.
 Emotional eating is a problem that has plagued our country for decades as a result of unhealthy cultural behaviors.
 The use of unhealthy foods for positive reinforcement has caused millions of Americans to associate food and feeling.
-Therefore to relieve stress, many of us choose to eat foods that we find comforting; these are often high in fat and calories and lacking in nutrients.
+To relieve stress, many choose to eat foods that we find comforting; these are often high in fat and calories and lacking in nutrients.
 There are a variety of nutritional supplements that will help you tackle this issue and reach the source of your weight gain problems, while improving your self-esteem and general well-being all at the same time.

-Serotonin is a neurotransmitter – a messenger in our brain that helps prevent anxiety and depression and that helps manage our appetite.
+Serotonin is a neurotransmitter, a messenger in our brain that helps prevent anxiety and depression and helps manage our appetite.
 Our bodies make serotonin from an amino acid known as L-Tryptophan.
-Our bodies then transform the L-Tryptophan into a metabolite called 5-HTP (5-hydroxytrptophan) and then with the help of Vitamin B6, it is converted into 5-HT (5-hydroxytrptamine) better known as plain old serotonin.
+Our bodies then transform the L-Tryptophan into a metabolite called 5-HTP (5-hydroxytrptophan).
+With the help of Vitamin B6, it is converted into 5-HTP (5-hydroxytrptamine), also known as Serotonin.

-One of the first books I read when I started working at InVite was called “The Most Effective and Natural Cures on Earth,” by Jonny Bowden Ph.D., C.N.S.
-It was in this exact book that I first read about the magic of 5-HTP.
-Bowden predominantly suggests 5-HTP for depression, and in fact 5-HTP is also my number one go-to product for depression as well.
-However, Bowden also discusses the product as a weight-loss protocol as well, specifically because it may greatly reduce carbohydrate cravings.
-This in reality makes a lot of sense because when we alter levels of serotonin in the brain, it is possible that we will become much more likely to inhibit our own eating behaviors.
+One of the first books I read when I started working at InVite® was called “The Most Effective and Natural Cures on Earth,” by Jonny Bowden Ph.D., C.N.S.
+Bowden predominantly suggests 5-HTP for depression.
+However, he also discusses the product as a weight-loss protocol as well, specifically because it may greatly reduce carbohydrate cravings.
+When we alter levels of serotonin in the brain, it is possible that we will become much more likely to inhibit our own eating behaviors.

-L-Theanine is a non-essential amino acid that is derived from tealeaves and mushrooms.
-It is most commonly known to assist in mental relaxation, and reduction of anxiety.
+L-Theanine is a non-essential amino acid that is derived from tea leaves and mushrooms.
+It is most commonly known to assist in mental relaxation and reduction of anxiety.
 “Research on human volunteers has demonstrated that L-Theanine creates a sense of relaxation in approximately 30-40 minutes after ingestion via at least two different mechanisms.
 First, this amino acid directly stimulates the production of alpha brain waves, creating a state of deep relaxation coupled with mental alertness similar to what is achieved through meditation.
 Second, L-Theanine is involved in the formation of the inhibitory neurotransmitter, gamma amino butyric acid (GABA).
-GABA influences the levels of two other neurotransmitters, dopamine and serotonin, producing the key relaxation effect.”
-(1)
+GABA influences the levels of two other neurotransmitters, dopamine and serotonin, producing the key relaxation effect.”2

 Lack of sleep will also cause our metabolism to function improperly.
 This primarily has to do with the hormones ghrelin and leptin.
-Ghrelin is the hormone that tells our bodies when we are hungry, and leptin is the hormone that alerts us when we are full.
-When we are sleep deprived, our bodies create more ghrelin, and less leptin, which inevitably makes choosing the healthiest options in the ideal amount almost impossible; you tend to be hungry and never satisfied with this hormone imbalance.
+Ghrelin is the hormone that tells our bodies when we are hungry.
+Leptin is the hormone that alerts us when we are full.
+When we are sleep deprived, our bodies create more ghrelin and less leptin, which inevitably makes choosing the healthiest options in the ideal amount almost impossible; you tend to be hungry and never satisfied with this hormone imbalance.